 We’ve got 10 of the best Epiphone Les Pauls on our list, with something for everyone.
 We’ll link to the best deals, too.
 So let’s take the car off Craigslist before you do anything silly, and see if we can find you a great LP that you don’t need to sell the family silver for.

-- Best electric guitars under $500: budget electrics that rock
+- Best cheap electric guitars under $500: budget electrics that rock

 - Best distortion pedals: top high-gain stompboxes for guitarists